cffls/matic-docs/docs/maintain/validate/run-validator-binaries.md

 ---
 id: run-validator-binaries
-title: Run a Validator Node from Binaries
+title: Run a Validator Node from Binaries (Legacy)
 description: Use binaries to set up your validator node on the Polygon Network.
 keywords:
   - docs